Enduring Powers of Guardianship

-An Enduring Power of Guardianship (or 'EPG' for short) is a legal document that allows you (the donor) to choose someone else (the guardian) to make personal, lifestyle, and medical treatment decisions on your behalf.
+An Enduring Power of Guardianship (or ‘EPG’ for short) is a legal document that allows you (the donor) to choose someone else (the guardian) to make personal, lifestyle, and medical decisions on your behalf.
 It only comes into effect when you no longer have mental capacity to make those decisions yourself.
-It's different to an Enduring Power of Attorney, which allows you to choose someone else to manage your property and financial affairs on your behalf.
-You can make an EPA by completing a kit (available at your nearest Citizens Advice Bureau branch for $2) or by making an appointment to see a Citizens Advice Bureau lawyer who will prepare the document on your behalf.
+It’s different to an Enduring Power of Attorney, which allows you to choose someone else to manage your property and financial affairs on your behalf.
+You can make an Enduring Power of Guardianship by making an appointment to see a Citizens Advice Bureau lawyer who will prepare the document on your behalf.

 Frequently Asked Questions